JackWallet/cryptocurrency-exchange-rates-manager/README.md

 # TODO
 - [ ] REST API for the wallet
-  - [ ] Price History of the coin in USD
+  - [x] Price History of the coin in USD
+  - [ ] Alembic migrations
+  - [ ] Repository with crud methods for the DB
 - [ ] systemd-timers service to put the results to db
 - [ ] Dockerise with PosrgreSQL
 - [ ] Redis